jhta/react-chess/docs/1-create-app.md

 For this case, We don't need re-create the App.

 For try the app, we create the `Table.js` component and Render that.

+In the next step, We extend the setup, for that I run:

+`npm run eject`